Ry-C123/Ry-C123.github.io/MDS/AmazonRev.md

 ## The Patent Sentinel

-In a similar vein to the amazon web-scraper, the patent sentinal screens
+In a similar vein to the amazon web-scraper, the patent sentinal screens the [IP Office](https://www.ipo.gov.uk/p-pj) for patentes that contain key words relevant to the industry

 ## The Code